Years where no inter-Korean dialogues took place are omitted.

 ►▼ Where have official talks been held?

 Inter-Korean dialogues have typically been held on the Korean peninsula, with the majority of them taking place in the Joint Security Area at Panmunjom.
-Both inter-Korean summits took place in North Korea.
+Three inter-Korean summits have taken place in North Korea, while two have been held in Panmunjom.

 Inter-Korean talks have also occasionally been held abroad.
 Prior to the first inter-Korean Summit in 2000, delegations from the DPRK and ROK met in Beijing to establish protocol for the meetings in a neutral environment.
 In 1984, the DPRK, ROK, and the International Olympic Committee held a number of dialogues in Lausanne to discuss the potential for inter-Korean cooperation at the 1988 Olympics in Seoul.